Frequently Asked Questions

 Is Bridges To Life a religious program?

 The Bridges To Life (BTL) program is faith-based, but not religious.
 By that we mean, while we do include references to Bible stories and verses in our curriculum materials, no one is required to be of a particular religious faith to participate in the program.
 All faiths, and even those of no faith, are welcome in Bridges To Life, and we do not preach or proselytize.
-As stated in our spiritual mission, through the BTL program we seek to "show the transforming power of God's love and forgiveness" to all who participate.
+There is a spiritual component included in our mission statement, that through the BTL program we seek to "show the transforming power of God's love and forgiveness" to all who participate.

 Do BTL volunteers have to be crime victims?